 Since mushrooms can be grown indoors, they’re another ideal cold weather crop.
 Pennsylvania has great soil for these fungi.
-Iron Hill Brewery in Lancaster highlights the mushroom with their Kennett Square mushroom soup, named for the town of Kennett Square in neighboring Chester County that is known for producing this crop.
+Kennett Square, PA is known as the mushroom capital of the world!

 Have you ever seen how asparagus grow?
 It’s quite the sight to see!
 The stalks grow right out of the ground, just waiting to be cut and roasted.
 Be sure to pick some up at one of our Farmers Markets to serve with your spring dinner.

 This tart fruit (well, technically vegetable) is spring’s prize crop.
 Rhubarb is often paired with sweeter fruits like strawberries or made into jam with plenty of sugar.
 Kitchen Kettle Village celebrates the Rhubarb harvest with a two-day festival, with plenty to tasty treats, activities, and the world’s only rhubarb race-car derby.

 June brings juicy, red strawberries to the fields and farm stands across Lancaster, PA.
 Strawberries are actually the first fruit to ripen each year.
 For the chance to wander the fields and pick your own, visit Brook Lawn Farm Market and Shenk’s Berry Farm – but be sure to call first to check availability and picking times.

 July: Tomatoes + Corn